FrancoCalle/FrancoCalle.github.io/_pages/projects.md

 Description: We built a chatbot that dinamically interacts with students to provide them with information about different higher education options in Colombia, Dominican Republic and Chile. -->

-## Screening and Recruiting Talent At Teachers Colleges
+## Screening and Recruiting Talent At Teachers Colleges - [Princeton IRS Working Papers](http://arks.princeton.edu/ark:/88435/dsp013197xp935){:target="blank"}

 <em>With Christopher Neilson and Sebastian Gallegos</em>